zllovesuki/G14Manager/README.md

 Use the `Fn + F5` key combo to cycle through all the profiles.
 Fanless -> Quiet -> Slient -> Performance.

 The key combo has a time delay.
 If you press the combo X times, it will apply the the next X profile.
 For example, if you are currently on "Fanless" profile, pressing `Fn + F5` twice will apply the "Slient" profile.

+## Battery Charge Limit

+By default, G14Manager will limit full charge to be 80%.
+This will be customizable in a later release.

 ## How to Build